-All of us need to think hard about how to create striking, memorable characters in our novels and stories – so really there should be something for everyone here.
+All of us need to think hard about how to create striking, memorable characters in our novels and stories.
+This is something we explore in great detail on our new four-week online course: Character Development – The Deep Dive.

 This writing tip and task comes from CBC tutor Simon Wroe: